-Rachel St. John, M.D., NCC, NIC-A, is the director of the Family-Focused Center for Deaf and Hard of Hearing Children at Children’s Health℠, and a clinical associate professor of otolaryngology at UT Southwestern Medical Center.
+Rachel St. John, M.D., NCC, NIC-A, is the director of Family-Focused Center for Deaf and Hard of Hearing Children at Children’s Health℠, and an Associate Professor of Otolaryngology at UT Southwestern Medical Center. .

 Education and Training

 - University of Virginia School of Medicine (1999)

 - Georgetown University Medical Center (2000), Pediatrics

 - Board Certification

 - American Board of Pediatrics

 Departments and Programs

 - Developmental outcomes for children who are deaf or hard of hearing

 - Newborn hearing screening